Red Sift’s email protocol configuration guide

 All you need to know about SPF, DKIM and DMARC

 In this chapter, we’ve answered some of the most common questions our Customer Success Engineers are asked about SPF, DKIM, and DMARC - the three pillars of modern email authentication.
+As of 2026, these protocols are required by major inbox providers for bulk email senders.
 Let’s dive in!

 What is SPF?